edbennett/high-performance-python/_episodes/04-gnu-parallel.md

 # specify the reservation we have for the training workshop
 # remove this for your own work
 # replace XX with the code provided by your instructor
-#SBATCH --reservation=scw1389_XX
+#SBATCH --reservation=scw1389_18
 ###

 # Ensure that parallel is available to us
 module load parallel

 # Load Python and activate the environment we will use for this work
-module load anaconda
+module load anaconda/2019.03
-conda activate tutorial
+source activate scw_test

 # Only use one thread per copy of Python, since we are using GNU Parallel
 # for parallelism